brojonat/incentivize-this-backend/README.md

 # And now check the balance (you should see 0)
 spl-token balance --address $SOLANA_TEST_CREATOR_USDC_ACA
 # Ok, now, pretend a hypothetical advertiser creates a bounty.
 This will use SOLANA_TEST_FUNDER_WALLET by default
-./bin/abb admin bounty create -r "write a post in r/orangecounty that is about microcenter and has at least 100 comments" --total 1 --per-post 0.05 --platform reddit
+./bin/abb admin bounty create -r "write a post in r/orangecounty that is about microcenter and has at least 100 comments" --total 1 --per-post 0.05
 # Now fund the bounty escrow within the timeout window.
 This will use the
 # SOLANA_TEST_FUNDER_WALLET and SOLANA_TEST_FUNDER_PRIVATE_KEY by default
 ./bin/abb admin util fund-escrow -a 1.0 -w bounty-some-uuid